ascott18/WoWXMLForSublimeText/README.md

 You can easily install this plugin using [Sublime Package Control](http://wbond.net/sublime_packages/package_control).

-You can also just copy the files from this repo into your Sublime Text package directory (to find this location, open Sublime Text and choose "Browse Packages..." from the Preferences menu.
+You can also just [download](https://github.com/ascott18/WoWXMLForSublimeText/archive/master.zip) and copy the files from this repo into your Sublime Text package directory (to find this location, open Sublime Text and choose "Browse Packages..." from the Preferences menu.
 The name of the folder that you put the files in does not matter.